Hadar-Gerashi/recipe/recipe1.md

-Quick Vegan Tacossss -the best and very tasty

-Ingredients:
 - 1 can of black beans, drained and rinsed
 - 1 cup of corn kernels (fresh or frozen)
 - 1 avocado, diced